clarisseth/lambda-tensorflow-benchmark/README.md

  cd ./$HOME2/anaconda3/envs/wmlce-1.6.2/tf_cnn_benchmarks/
  python tf_cnn_benchmarks.py --help
 ```
-_The tf_cnn_benchmarks repository is no longer maintained.
+_According to TensorFlow, the tf_cnn_benchmarks repository is no longer maintained.
 Although it will run with TensorFlow 2, it was written and optimized for TensorFlow 1, and has not been maintained since TensorFlow 2 was released.
 For clean and easy-to-read TensorFlow 2 models, please see https://github.com/tensorflow/models/tree/master/official_